-The first thing that may come to mind as you read ‘Messenger-Based Sales’ (MBS) is probably the process of selling goods and products via messengers such as Facebook Messenger, WhatsApp, Viber, Skype or WeChat.
+The first thing that may come to mind as you read ‘Messenger-Based Sales’ (MBS) is probably the process of selling goods and products via messengers such as Facebook Messenger, WhatsApp Business, Viber, Skype or WeChat.
 MBS is a concept which goes beyond this simple thought.
 Yes, MBS does put its focus on selling through chat apps.
 In fact, our book, Delivered, even defines it as a concept that ‘prioritizes messengers as the main communication channel between a buyer and a company throughout the sales process.’
 However, MBS is also about producing a convenient, seamless and comfortable buying experience that creates a lasting impression and even builds and enhances relationships.

 Messenger-Based Sales is a concept that prioritizes messengers as the main communication channel between a buyer and a company throughout the sales process. @amoCRM #messengerbasedsales